adispezio/figma-plugin-text-helpers/README.md

-# Figma Plugin: Text Utilities
+# Figma Plugin: Text Helpers

+🚧 This is a development sample for educational purposes and not production-ready code.

 ## Development guide